 Starting pay will be between $17.25 and $28.46 per hour, depending upon the qualifications of the individual selected (13-04), plus an excellent benefits package.
 A twelve-month probationary period is required.
 For current permanent state employees, pay will be set in accordance with the State Compensation Plan’s rules that apply to pay upon transfer, reinstatement, voluntary demotion, or promotion transactions.

-Under the general supervision of the Teacher Supervisor, these positions instruct and educate cadets enrolled in the Wisconsin National Guard Challenge Academy (WINGCA).
+Under the general supervision of the Teacher Supervisor, this position instructs and educates cadets enrolled in the Wisconsin National Guard Challenge Academy (WINGCA).
 Teachers will provide group and individual instruction, evaluate progress, and prescribe appropriate remediation.
 Responsibilities include maintenance and evaluation of academic records, reporting data as required, and acting as an education sponsor to individual cadets.
 The teacher will monitor and manage cadet behavior, attend staff meetings, serve on school and program committees and serve as an Academy team member.
 The teacher will, upon request, provide training to staff, interns, and others, and engage in specialized instruction and special projects.

 A criminal background check will be done on applicants before job offer due to this position’s access to a vulnerable population.
 Must possess a valid Occupational Driver’s license upon appointment, and acquire certification in Nonviolent Crisis Intervention® as prescribed by the Crisis Prevention Institute within 12 months of employment.